SunboX/Add-Member-for-Boonex-Dolphin/README.md

-Google Maps Directions for Boonex Dolphin
+Add Member module for Boonex Dolphin
 ===

 Add Member module for Boonex Dolphin version 7.0.x.
 With the Add Member module you can add new members directly inside your administration area.